pydantic/pydantic/docs/concepts/fields.md

 #> Model(pet=Dog(pet_kind='dog', age=12))
 ```

+You can also take advantage of `Annotated` to define your discriminated unions.
-See the [Discriminated Unions] for more details.
+See the [Discriminated Unions] docs for more details.

 ## Strict Mode